-I fell head over heels in love with Austria and I wish I allotted for more time in the beautiful country.
-We were traveling from the Czech Republic to Germany and decided to make a quick stop in Salzburg.
-I was worried that 2 days wouldn’t be enough time, but the city ended up being smaller than I thought.
-We had enough time to not only see everything on my list, but to relax and take in the city as well.
-Here is my list of top 10 things to do in Salzburg:
+While traveling from the Czech Republic to Germany, we decided to make a quick pitstop in Salzburg.
+I was worried that 2 days wouldn’t be enough time, but the city ended up being much smaller than it seems.
+We not only had enough time to see everything on my list, but we were also able relax and take our time exploring this beautiful place.
+Keep reading for my list of the top 10 things to do in Salzburg, Austria.

-If you’ve been reading my blog for any amount of time, you know that I always try and find the best views in every city.
-This view from the castle (Festung Hohensalzburg) is definitely the best in Salzburg.
+As you know, I’m on a never-ending mission to seek out the best views in every city we visit and the view from the castle (Festung Hohensalzburg) is definitely the best one in Salzburg.

-If you have the SalzburgCard you get a one time free admission and quick access to the castle.
+TIP If you have the SalzburgCard, you get a one time free admission and quick access to the castle.

-The cemetery is free but if you want to go into the catacombs, there’s a small fee (€ 2.00).
+Entrance into the cemetery is free but if you want to visit the catacombs, there’s a small fee (€ 2.00).

 The Salzburg Cathedral is a short walk from Petersfriedhoff Cemetery.
-This is where Mozart was baptized and where he served as a organist for several years.
-Mozart created a lot of music for the cathedral and many of his compositions were performed here for the first time.
+It’s a beautiful church, and hold’s significance for Salzburg as it’s where Mozart was baptized.
+He served as the organist for several years, creating music for the cathedral.
+In fact, many of his compositions were performed here for the very first time.

 Salzburg is most famously known as the birthplace of Mozart and if you didn’t know, you will when you get here.
 His photo follows you wherever you go.
 There are shops, chocolates and even squares named after the composer.